Kalyanasundaram-J/MAD-BLOG/README.md

 ## Introduction

 MADBlog is a platform where users can express their thoughts and share their stories through blog posts.
-Users can sign up, log in, and create their own blogs.
+Users can sign up, sign in, and create their own blogs.
 The home page displays all the blogs created by various users.
 Each user also has a personal "My Blog" section that showcases their authored blogs.
 The admin has the ability to manage users and their content.

 ## Features

 - User Authentication:
   - Sign Up: Users can create an account to access the platform.
-  - Log In: Registered users can log in to their accounts.
+  - Sign In: Registered users can Sign in to their accounts.
-  - Sign Out: Users can securely log out of their accounts.
+  - Sign Out: Users can securely Sign out of their accounts.

 - Home Page:
   - Displays all blogs created by users.
   - Users can click on a blog to read the full post.

 - My Blog Section:
-  - Logged-in users can view and manage their authored blogs.
+  - Signed-in users can view and manage their authored blogs.

 - Admin Panel:
   - Admin users have the ability to: